BIDS/repro-case-studies/case-studies/khuff.md

 scripts that build, install, and test Cyclus.
 For this, we use a set of servers at the University of Wisconsin called the BatLab.
 Unfortunately, BatLab has a few problems.
 Because of the proprietary nature of MacOSX, it cannot run truly MacOSX instances.
-It runs, instead, darwin servers that mimic the behavior of MacOSX.
+It runs, instead, Darwin servers that mimic the behavior of MacOSX.
 For this reason, idiosyncratic failures apparent in Mavericks and Yosemite but not Darwin cannot be caught before entering the code-base.
 Additionally, BatLab is somewhat unpredictable and inflexible.
 Since the